- Campus Life

 There are lots of reasons why students sometimes feel that they’re falling behind.
-It might be that you’re finding it harder to apply a new concept/theory that’s been introduced in the class, or that you feel other members of the class have more pre-existing knowledge of something than you do.
+It might be that you’re finding it hard to apply a new concept/theory that’s been introduced in the class, or that you feel other members of the class have more pre-existing knowledge of something than you do.
 It might simply be that you feel as though you should be fitting more into your day than you’re managing to achieve.
 It could be that something has happened that has taken away from your study time, and you don’t know how to recuperate it.

 If you have been absent from classes and/or have not been able to undertake study due to personal circumstances, make sure you inform your Tutor/supervisor as soon as possible so that they can help you to take the time that you need and to get back on track when you’re ready.

 If you are able to attend classes and to study but still feel that you’re behind, talk to your lecturers and check out the time management resources that Student Learning Development have to offer.4.
 What happens if I miss a class?

-If you are absent from more than one class and/or for a significant period be sure to talk to your Tutor/supervisor as soon as possible.
+If you are absent from more than one class and/or for a significant period, be sure to talk to the Module Co-Ordinator and your Tutor/Supervisor as soon as possible.

 Exam preparation begins with making sure you have clear notes from your lectures and seminars/tutorials which you can use as a foundation for your revision.

 In order to know what to expect from your exam, you can view and practice previous papers by heading to www.tcd.ie/academicregistry/exams/past-papers/annual/

 You might also keep an eye out for useful resources and workshops from Student Learning Development , such as their ’Exam Skills’ webpages: www.tcd.ie/Student_Counselling/student-learning/learning-resources/exams.

-Above all, remember that balancing your revision with rest, breaks and stress management will help you to study more effectively.
-Take a look at this document, compiled by the Student Counselling Service, or visit their webpages to check out the supports available to you: www.tcd.ie/Student_Counselling.6.
+Above all, remember that balancing your revision with rest, breaks, and stress management will help you to study more effectively.
+Take a look at this document on managing exam stress, compiled by the Student Counselling Service, or visit their webpages to check out the supports available to you: www.tcd.ie/Student_Counselling.6.
 How does the grading system work?